FIWARE/contribution-requirements/docs/index.md

 All requirements from the FIWARE Foundation are marked <span style="color:#233c68;">&#x24D5;</span>.
 CII Best Practice Requirements are marked
 <span style="color:red">&#x24D2;</span>.
 A series of Appendices hold more details where necessary.

-A checkpoint list summarizing all **MUST** requirements is provided by convenience, to ease identification of requirements to be fulfilled by Incubated FIWARE Generic Enablers to become graduated FIWARE Generic Enablers.